cdown/nota/README.md

-`nota` is a simple tool to keep a nota log of activities, using git to keep history.
+`nota` is a simple tool to make and organise notes, using git to keep history, and your favourite editor for editing.

 You can enable GPG support by doing the following: